rfrancesco/LibraryManager/README.md

 - Library user (view own user, list borrowed books) This could be more or less fine-grained.

-For now, there is no log of loans and loan data is stored directly in the book record.
+- For now, there is no log of loans and loan data is stored directly in the book record.
 This is not ideal (separation of concerns!).
 Todo: add a Loan table, which acts as a transaction table linking users and books.
 Then, add endpoints to query active and expired loans.

+- Another thing to do is better separate concerns (the request delegates include business logic - separate it into a service!)

 ### Implemented
 ```